AdobeDocs/experience-platform.en/help/assurance/views/adobe-analytics-edge.md

 ---
 # Analytics Events 2.0 in Assurance

 The Analytics Events 2.0 provide a richer view of SDK events to users debugging and validating their Adobe Analytics implementation.
 The view shows events sent to Adobe Analytics from the [Adobe Experience Platform Edge Network SDK](https://developer.adobe.com/client-sdks/edge/edge-network/) as well as the [Adobe Experience Platform Mobile SDK](https://developer.adobe.com/client-sdks/solution/adobe-analytics/).
-The view also features a details panel, which provides context on how the event was processed by the client SDK, as well as by the upstream services after it left the device.
+The view also features a details panel, which provides context on how the event was processed by the client SDK and by the upstream services after it left the device.

 ## Getting started